OMeadows/ecom-demo/data/input/table_schema.md

 #### Geolocation

-<b>Table Description</b>: <br>This dataset has information Brazilian zip codes and its lat/lng coordinates.
+<u>Table Description</u>: <br>This dataset has information Brazilian zip codes and its lat/lng coordinates.
 Use it to plot maps and find distances between sellers and customers.

 |Column Name|Description|
 |:---|:---|